zznop/bnida/README.md

 # Binary Ninja Importer

-Utility for importing analysis information into Binary Ninja.
-The only currently supported mechanism is from IDA.
-This utility has two parts:
+Utility for transfering analysis information between Binary Ninja and IDA pro.
+This utility has four parts:
-1. An exporter script which runs on the tool you wish to pull analysis information from.
-This tool writes a .json file to disk that can be consumed by the importer.
+1. An IDA plugin that exports analysis data to a json file
-2. A Binary Ninja plugin which imports the exported information.
+2. A Binary Ninja plugin/script that imports the analysis data that has been exported from IDA
+3. A Binary Ninja plugin/script that exports analysis data to a json file
+4. An IDA plugin that imports analysis data that has been exported from Binary Ninja

 ## Usage

-Install the `binja_import.py` script into your Binary Ninja user directory. https://docs.binary.ninja/getting-started/index.html#user-folder
+Install the `binja_import.py` and `binja_export.py` scripts into your Binary Ninja user directory. https://docs.binary.ninja/getting-started/index.html#user-folder

+### IDA->Binary Ninja

+1. Open your IDA database
-Open IDA (this script was only tested in IDA 6.9) Click `File->Script File` and select the `ida_export.py` script.
-The script will prompt you for a filename to write the export information to.
+2. Click `File->Script File` and select the `ida_export.py`
+3. Input the filename of the file you want to write the exported data to
+4. Click Ok.
+Analysis data will be written to the json file.
+5. Open your BN database for the same binary
+6. Click `tools->Import data to BN`
+7. Enter the file path to the json file
+8. Click ok.
+Your database will then be updated with the analysis data from IDA.

-## Supported Analysis data
+#### Supported Analysis data

 1. Function
     start address